 Adding a banana to your daily diet has an array of benefits in your body.
 Bananas help you reach your weight-loss goals, keep your bowels healthy, provide nutrients that regulate heart rhythm and have vitamin compounds for eye health.
 Keep a bunch of bananas on your desk at work and replenish your stock each week.
-Banana is loaded with fiber, both soluble and insoluble.
-The soluble fiber has the tendency to slow down digestion and keep you feeling full for a longer time.
+Banana is loaded with fibre, both soluble and insoluble.
+The soluble fibre has the tendency to slow down digestion and keep you feeling full for a longer time.

 Wash before use